Engee documentation

 Details

-To enable thermal effects modelling, select the check box for this parameter.
+To enable the simulation of thermal effects, select the checkbox for this option.

 Default value